jameslnewell/tradie-plugin-livereload/README.md

     npm --save-dev tradie-plugin-livereload

-You'll also need to have one of [these browser extensions](http://livereload.com/extensions/) installed.
+You'll also need to install one of [these browser extensions](http://livereload.com/extensions/), or add the [livereload snippet](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually) to your HTML.

 ## Usage

-`.tradierc`
+Configure `.tradierc`:

 ```json
 {